The Pros and Cons of a Stock Redemption Plan

 As an independent life insurance agency, JRC’s sole mission is to help individuals and businesses find the right life insurance for their needs.
 We have no desire or reason to sell you a stock redemption plan if, after an evaluation, it becomes clear the drawbacks for your particular situation outweigh the benefits.

 That said, we have helped many businesses create a customized, cost-effective stock redemption plan.
 Our agency is owner-operated and we’re licensed to sell life insurance in all 50 states and DC.
-Our independent agency shops more than 50 top-rated carriers to find our clients the best coverage at the best rate.
+Our independent agency shops 63 top-rated carriers to find our clients the best coverage at the best rate.